ibmsoe/OpenBLAS/README.md

 ### Compile with MASS Support on Power CPU (Optional dependency)

 [IBM MASS](http://www-01.ibm.com/software/awdtools/mass/linux/mass-linux.html) library consists of a set of mathematical functions for C, C++, and
 Fortran-language applications that are tuned for optimum performance on POWER architectures.
+OpenBLAS with MASS requires 64-bit, little-endian OS on POWER.
-MASS library can be installed as below -
+The library can be installed as below -

  * On Ubuntu: